BrunoBoehm/code-notes/rspec.md

 visit '/'
 fill_in(:user_name, with: "Avi")
 fill_in :figure_name, :with => "Doctor Who"
+fill_in 'post_title', with: 'My post title'
 check "title_#{Title.first.id}"
 click_button "Submit"

 expect(page.body).to include("Welcome!")
+expect(page.current_path).to eq(student_path(@student))

 expect(page).to have_text("Hi Avi, nice to meet you!") expect(page).to have_css("h1", text: "My Post")
 expect(page).to have_selector("form")
+expect(page).to have_content('Post Form')
 expect(page).to have_field(:user_name)
+expect(page).to have_link(second_post.title, href: post_path(second_post))
 ```

+As you are updating the code, make sure to test it out in the browser – don't just rely on the tests.
+It's important to see the errors in both the tests and the browser since you'll want to become familiar with both types of failure messages.

 ## About the spec-helper
 Each spec file begins by `require 'spec_helper'`.